-About Author: Stephen Haberman
+About Stephen Haberman

 Stephen Haberman is an avid cross-platform gamer, married, works full-time as a Higher Ed professional and freelances for IGN for their guides team.
 He is growing his resume as a gaming journalist and working hard to bring both interesting content, and a little bit of personality to his articles.
 Follow him on twitter @themarriedgamer

-Posts by Stephen Haberman
+Latest Posts | By Stephen Haberman

 XBLAFans at New York Comic Con 2011